 Socket.Connect Method (IPAddress, Int32)

 Establishes a connection to a remote host.
-The host is specified by an IP address and a port number.
+The host is specified by an array of IP addresses and a port number.

 Assembly: System (in System.dll)